NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 ### Generating the initial distribution

-Currently we provide this functionality only for nonequilibrium simulations where the nuclear part of the distribution is separable from the electronic part.
+Currently, we provide this functionality only for nonequilibrium simulations where the nuclear part of the distribution is separable from the electronic part.
-Typically the nuclear distribution will be sampled using Langevin dynamics or Monte Carlo sampling and the electronic variables are confined to a single electronic state.
+Typically, the nuclear distribution will be sampled using Langevin dynamics or Monte Carlo sampling and the electronic variables are confined to a single electronic state.
 This is appropriate for modelling photoexcitation dynamics but is not yet suitable for equilibrium simulations.
-This would require also sampling a thermal distribution for the mapping variables.
+Equilibrium dynamicts would require also sampling a thermal distribution for the mapping variables.

 ### Form of the Hamiltonian

-Diabatic models defined in `NQCModels.jl` are of the appropriate form for this method though they provide the potential as a single matrix, rather than separating the state-dependent and independent parts.
+The diabatic models defined in `NQCModels.jl` are of the appropriate form for this method though they provide the potential as a single matrix, rather than separating the state-dependent and independent parts.
 It has been suggested that defining the Hamiltonian such that the lowest eigenvalue